01 of 11

 Does your dog spin in circles chasing his tail?
 This is a common behavior in dogs.
 In some cases, tail-chasing is a natural, playful activity.
 However, excessive tail chasing can be a sign of a health or behavior problem.

 If your dog is chewing at his tail when he catches it, then he might have a problem with his skin or anal glands.
-If the tail chasing is constant and intense, this may be a sign of obsessive-compulsive disorder.
+If the tail chasing is constant and intense, this may be a sign of an obsessive-compulsive disorder.
 Yes, OCD affects dogs, though this is not especially common.
 Talk to your veterinarian if you are concerned about your dog's tail chasing.Continue to 4 of 11 below.

 04 of 11